getify/foi-lang/README.md

 def greeting: ?(myName)/
     ?("Kyle"): | + "Hello ", #, "!" |
-    default: "Goodbye!"
+    ?: "Goodbye!"
 /?;

 greeting;               // "Hello Kyle!"
 ```

-Dependent pattern matching should only be used when all clauses equality-compare a single discrete value to the topic.
+Dependent pattern matching should only be used if the patterns only need equality-comparison of one or more discrete value(s) against the topic.

 For more complex boolean-logic matching patterns, the independent pattern matching form is appropriate.
 Independent pattern matching has no topic, and thus begins with a `?/` instead of a `?(    )/`.